-Each year we have a regular series of propositional software releases on our roadmap, which implement new product features or functionality.
-In addition, we run a monthly rolling programme of maintenance enhancements and bug fixes, plus internal releases to enhance our platform tabs, in house tools and MI.
+We run a monthly rolling programme of maintenance enhancements and bug fixes, plus internal releases to enhance our platform tabs, in house tools and MI.

 How do you take onboard user feedback for developments including user experience (UX) and user interface (UI) changes?